gtaillandier/HydroAngleAnalyzer/docs/tutorials/Parser_tutorial.md

 The parser module provides:
 - **Unified interface** across LAMMPS, ASE, and XYZ formats
 - **Selective parsing** using frame number and atom indices
-- **Water molecule identification** to filter oxygen atoms from bulk water with tools from ase and ovito librarie
+- **Water molecule identification** to filter oxygen atoms from bulk water with tools from ase and ovito library

 All parsers return NumPy arrays of shape `(N, 3)` for direct use in analysis pipelines.